 Children who don’t outgrow normal picky eating appear to be more likely to develop ARFID.

-Many children with ARFID also have a co-occurring anxiety disorder and are at a high risk for other psychiatric disorders.
+Many children with ARFID also have a co-occurring anxiety disorder and are at high risk for other psychiatric disorders.

 Let’s play mythbusters